chen0046/chen0046.github.io/index.md

 {% include crime_heatmap.html %}

 One clear takeaway: assaults are the most widespread, covering nearly the entire city, while robbery and weapon crimes cluster in specific areas, particularly the southern Northern District and Mission District—bustling areas where dense crowds may heighten conflict risks.
-This can also be found in the real-time crime data of the San Francisco[\[4\]](https://www.civichub.us/ca/san-francisco/gov/police-department/crime-data).
+This conclusion can also be found in the real-time crime data of the San Francisco[\[4\]](https://www.civichub.us/ca/san-francisco/gov/police-department/crime-data).

 Interestingly, assault and robbery hotspots often overlap, suggesting robberies frequently involve violence.
 Some areas may even harbor organized crime or repeat offenders.
 Weapon-related crimes, while partially overlapping, are more dispersed, indicating their involvement in various offenses beyond violence, such as illegal possession or drug trade.